bendrick92/benscarblog/_posts/2021-01-31-why-i-sold-my-sony-a7ii.md

 That being said, I do fully expect to pick up another mirrorless camera come spring.
 I have one in particular in mind…let me know if you can guess what it is!

 Until then, I’ll be appreciating slowing down and reminding myself why I came to love photography in the first place.

+*Update - April 2021: I purchased a replacement for the Sony!
+Read more about it [here](/why-i-bought-a-fujifilm-xpro2)*